nh0627/CodingTest/JavaScript/HoistingAndScope/Hoisting.md

 foodThoughts();
 ```

-## Lexical Environment
-In Javascript our lexical scope (available data + variables where the function was defined) determines our available variables.
-Not where the function is called(dynamic scope => "this" keyword).

 ## **Hoisting**
 During the creation phase, the JavaScript engine moves the variable and function declarations to the top of your code.
 This feature is known as hoisting in JavaScript.